 Considering how important player and dealer interaction is in poker, it might surprise you to find out the game translates extremely well to the online world.
 Poker on the Net is played exactly like it is offline, with a couple of short cuts and changes made possible by the World Wide Web.

-AustralianGambling.com.au recommends Aussie players play at www.888Poker.com.
-Not only does 888 offer a great sign-up bonus and other promotions, an excellent rewards program, and loads of high-quality tournaments, but it also has one of the fastest growing player bases in the industry.
-Publicly endorsed by famed Australians such as Shane Warne, the site is a well-trusted and secure platform to indulge in this coveted activity.
+www.888Poker.com -888 offers a great sign-up bonus (a no strings attached $10, and a 100% matched deposit bonus up to $888), an excellent rewards program, other weekly promotions, and loads of high-quality tournaments, but it also has one of the fastest growing player bases in the industry.
+Publicly endorsed by famed Australians such as Shane Warne, the site is our number trusted and secure platform to indulge in online poker.
+Play via your Web browser, or download the software.

-If on your desktop computer or laptop, most websites will give us the option to either download their software on our hard drive, or play instantly via our browser.
-The difference between the two is slight, and it really comes down to personal preference.
+888 Poker is our only site which gives Australian poker players the option to either download its software on our hard drive, or play instantly via our Web browser (if playing on a desktop computer or laptop).
+The difference between the two is slight, and it comes down to personal preference.
 At 888, if you want to take full advantage of the software, which includes latest features such as the PokerCam (a webcam to view other players), private games (create tables for just you and your friends), and 3D poker, then downloading the full package on to your computer is the way to go.

-But if you wish to save space, maybe share your computer with others whom you don’t wish to access your software, and are keen on playing through any browser and any operating system (anytime, anywhere), then the instant play version might suit you better.
-888′s elegant and compact user interface is near identical in both, and you can read AG’s review of the website here.
+But if you wish to save space, maybe share your computer with others whom you don’t wish to access your software, and are keen on playing through any browser and any operating system (anytime, anywhere), then the instant play mode suits you better.
+888′s elegant and compact user interface is near identical in both – you can read AG’s review of the website here.

 Opening an Account